Updated for COVID-19 - April 15, 2020

 Meet all deadlines.
 If you cannot meet a deadline, tell the assigning attorney as soon as possible and propose a resolution.
 Ask for help in setting priorities, if necessary.
 If you are working on a project but will not be able to finish it before the summer ends, ask for guidance to wrap it up or provide detailed instructions when handing it over to another employee.

 Acknowledge and learn from mistakes.
 If you make a mistake, own up to it immediately and suggest ways to remedy it.

 HOW TO GET PERMANENTLY HIRED OR REFERRED FOR OTHER JOBS IN THE FUTURE

 Be proactive.
 Establish a good relationship and clear lines of communication with your supervisor from the start.
 Make sure you understand what is expected of you and ask for regular feedback.
 Your supervisor is likely to be busy and may not provide feedback to you unless asked.

 Take responsibility for developing your skills.
-What do you hope to learn, what experiences would you like to have?
+What do you hope to learn, and what experiences would you like to have?
 Take on a variety of projects and participate in the life of the office by approaching attorneys and asking if you can help them.
 Whenever possible, accompany attorneys to court, go to meetings, and attend training sessions.
-Try to have lunch with attorneys at least once per week so you can ask them about their experiences and get advice – don’t socialize only with other interns.
+If you are working remotely, try to schedule brief video check-ins to get to know attorneys in your workplace.
+If you are not working remotely, try to have lunch with attorneys at least once per week so you can ask them about their experiences and get advice – don’t socialize only with other interns.

 Seek out a mentor.
 Consult the Career Center’s resources on Informational Interviews for guidance on how to approach practitioners and questions to ask potential mentors.